mrpeerat/Thai-Sentence-Vector-Benchmark/README.md

 - Easy to train
 - Compatible with every model
 - Does not require any annotated dataset
-- The best sentence representation method (for now) in term of the performance on STS and downstream tasks (SCT outperformed ConGen and SimCSE in their paper).
+- The best sentence representation method (for now) in terms of the performance on STS and downstream tasks (SCT outperformed ConGen and SimCSE in their paper).

 # What about other techniques?
 We also consider other techniques in this repository.
 Currently, we have many methods tested on our benchmarks :)